nationalparkservice/data/README.md

 ## License

-Unless noted otherwise, all data in this repository are available in the public domain.
+Unless otherwise noted, all data in this repository are available in the public domain.